White Rose Maths Review 2026Teacher explaining white rose maths: an in-depth teacher review to pupils in a UK classroom, mathematics teaching

 Premium Resources: Are They Worth It?

-Premium resources (£30-£72 annually) include detailed lesson slides, differentiated worksheets, assessment materials, and intervention tools not available in free versions.
-Teachers report these resources save 3-5 hours of AI-assisted planning weekly and provide ready-made differentiation for diverse learners.
-The investment typically pays off through improved student outcomes and reduced teacher workload.
+Paid resources (£30-£72 yearly) have lesson slides and worksheets.
+They also include assessments and intervention tools not in free versions.
+Teachers say these resources save 3-5 hours planning each week.
+The resources give ready-made differentiation for diverse learners, improving outcomes and reducing workload.

 White many White Rose Maths resources are offered completely free of charge, there are some resources that can be obtained for a nominal yearly access fee.